htrgouvea/research/consulting.md

 ---
 layout: page
-metatitle: Bounty Hunter from Heitor Gouvêa
+metatitle: IT Security Consulting by Heitor Gouvêa
 title: Working with me
 subtitle: I have been working on projects that help people, organizations and companies take control of their own informations.
 ---